SampleEnvironment/SECoP/protocol/issues/015d start stop pause shutdown.rst

 it is safe to switch off the related device.

 *Proposal: In general, several modules have a common shutdown command.
-We should use a shutdown module instead and introduce a Shutdown interface class*
+We should use a enable module instead and introduce a Enable interface class.
+See Issue 22: Enable Module instead of Shutdown Command*